vpenso/vm-tools/README.md

 The [docs/](docs) sub-directory includes all documentation required us this tool-chain:

+* The [network](docs/network.md) document explains the setup of the virtual machine network.
-* [images.md](docs/images.md) describes how to create re-usable virtual machine images.
+* The [image](docs/images.md) document describes how to create re-usable template virtual machine images.

 ## License